-The Canadian Association for Girls in Science (CAGIS) was founded in 1992 by Larissa Vingilis-Jaremko when she was 9-years-old because she noticed that girls in her class hated science; they thought that they were not smart enough or the right fit for science, technology, engineering, or mathematics (STEM) fields.
+The Canadian Association for Girls in Science (CAGIS) was founded in 1992 by Larissa Vingilis-Jaremko when she was 9-years-old because she noticed that girls in her class hated science; they thought that they were not smart enough or the right fit for science, technology, trades, engineering, or mathematics (STEM) fields.
 They also had stereotypes of scientists as old men with messy white hair and lab coats.
 Larissa had a very different view of the sciences, largely from her parents, a research scientist and an engineer, who regularly used STEM to explore, experiment, and answer her questions.
 She wanted to share her positive experiences and role models with her friends, and started by inviting her parents’ colleagues into her classroom to do activities.
 She soon realized that her female friends at other schools had similar stereotypes so she decided to start a STEM club for girls where they could visit women and men in STEM fields to do fun experiments and activities.